bcgov/ssdtools/paper/paper.md

 Species sensitivity distributions (SSDs) are cumulative probability distributions that are used to estimate the percent of species that are affected by a given concentration of a chemical.

-The concentration that affects x% of the species is referred to as the Hazard Concentration (*HCx*), and these are used for the derivation of environmental quality criteria and ecological risk assessment for contaminated ecosystems [@posthuma_species_2001].
+The concentration that affects x% of the species is referred to as the Hazard Concentration (*HCx*) while the x% of species affected by a particular concentration is the Hazard Proportion[^1] (*HPx*).
+*HCx* and *HPx* values are used for the derivation of environmental quality criteria and ecological risk assessment for contaminated ecosystems [@posthuma_species_2001].

+[^1] The Hazard Protection is the p% of species protected by a particular concentration, ie *HPp* = 1 - *HPx*.

-`ssdtools` [@thorley2018ssdtools] is an R package [@r] to fit SSDs using Maximum Likelihood [@millar_maximum_2011] and provide estimates of Hazard Concentration (HC) and Hazard Protection (HP) using single distributions, as well as a multi-distribution set via model averaging.
+`ssdtools` is an R package [@r] to fit SSDs using Maximum Likelihood [@millar_maximum_2011] and provide estimates of Hazard Concentration (HC) and Hazard Proportion (HP) values using single distributions, as well as a multiple distribution via model averaging.

-Here we report on a major new version of the `sstools` R package now based on `TMB` which provides additional distributions, implements critical updates to ensure that *HCx* and *HCp* estimates satisfy the *inversion principle*, and provides bootstrap methods to obtain confidence intervals which are unbiased have appropriate coverage.
+Here we report on a major new version of the `sstools` R package which provides additional distributions, implements critical updates to ensure that *HCx* and *HCp* estimates satisfy the *inversion principle*, and provides bootstrap methods to obtain confidence intervals with appropriate coverage.

 # Statement of need